 - 1 teaspoon garlic powder

-- ½ teaspoon black pepper more or less to taste
+- ½ teaspoon freshly ground black pepper more or less to taste

 - Large skillet

-- Heat large skillet over medium heat.
-When pan is hot, add diced bacon.
-Cook bacon until crisp, then transfer to plate lined with paper towels and set aside.
-Discard rendered bacon fat or save for another use (like bacon gravy).
+- Transfer cooked bacon to plate lined with paper towels and set aside.
+Discard rendered bacon fat, or save bacon fat for other uses (like bacon gravy).

-- Crack eggs directly into large mixing bowl.
-Add half and half, garlic powder, salt, and black pepper, and whisk until mixture is fully combined and no longer streaky.
+- Crack 12 large eggs directly into large mixing bowl.
+Add 2 cups half and half, 1 teaspoon garlic powder, 1 ½ teaspoons salt, and ½ teaspoon freshly ground black pepper.
+Whisk ingredients together until mixture is fully combined and eggs are no longer streaky.

 - Bacon: You can use 1 pound of breakfast sausage in place of the bacon.
 Brown and crumble the breakfast sausage, then drain and continue with the recipe as written.